MapboxWorkersUnion/layoff-guide/unemployment.md

 ## Anything else I should know about the application process?

-- Depending on your state's requirements, you may have to submit proof of your ongoing job search in the form of web addresses, phone numbers, email addresses, etc. It's best to keep this information in a spreadsheet for your records and to make the weekly claim as easy as possible.
+- Depending on your state's requirements, you may have to submit proof of your ongoing job search through web addresses, phone numbers, email addresses, etc. It's best to keep this information in a spreadsheet for your records and to make the weekly claim as easy as possible.

 - Most states have a 'verification' process where a Department of Labor employee calls to ask you for additional information about your application.

-- Sometimes former employers can challenge your unemployment claim.
+- Sometimes, former employers can challenge your unemployment claim.
 Employers can be penalized or asked to pay higher taxes if too many former employees file claims 'against' them.
-Ultimately, employers can't deny a claim.
-The state department of labor makes the final decision.
-If you are rejected for Unemployment Income, you have the right to appeal that decision.
+Ultimately, employers don't have the unilateral authority to _deny_ a claim.
+The state Department of Labor makes the final decision.
+If you are rejected for Unemployment Income, you can appeal that decision.

+- Often, you will hear the advice to "force your employer to fire you, rather than quitting" to preserve your right to unemployment income.
+While that general rule of thumb isn't incorrect, being fired doesn't automatically allow you to collect unemployment income (employers can still claim misconduct, for example, which may be a 'justified' firing and may result in you being ineligible for receiving unemployment income), but other times you may still be eligible for unemployment income even when you do quit.

 - If you did receive severance from your employer, _particularly_ in the form of a lump-sum payment, most states would allow you to file for unemployment income the following week after you receive your pay.
 Make sure this is true for your state.
-You do still need to accurately report your severance pay on your application.
+You do still need to report your severance pay on your application accurately.

   -   For example, if you received '5 weeks' of severance as a lump-sum payment, you do _not_ need to wait five weeks to file for unemployment income.
 You can file the following week after receiving your severance.

 ---

-# Receiving Benefits
+# Receiving Unemployment Income

 ## How will I receive my Unemployment Income?